-On an aggregated basis, the interim performance of OCGC's venture capital investments has indicated a multiple of capital of 1.15x as of December 31, 2015, compared to 1.11x as of December 31, 2014 (see Figure 1).
+OCGC is expected to experience both investment gains and losses, which is typical for funds targeting early stage technology companies.
+On an aggregated basis, the interim performance of OCGC's venture capital investments has a valuation of 1.18x as of December 31, 2016, based on a multiple of capital compared to 1.15x as of December 31, 2015 (see Figure 1).